georgewood749/lap1_coding_challenge/README.md

 ## Bugs
--Footer was not displaying on the bottom of the page due to the results section.
+- Footer was not displaying on the bottom of the page due to the results section.
 The footer was only dropping to the bottom of the page after a search has been run.
 This was solved by using fixed positioning for the footer and some hard-coding.

 ## Wins and Challenges
 ##### Wins
--Functionality works as intended
+- Functionality works as intended
--Styling matches Google's own quite well
+- Styling matches Google's own quite well
--No issues with the server
+- No issues with the server

 ##### Challenges
--Some styling required hard-coding to get the intended effect, we've attempted to avoid this where possible however, but due to time contstraints some css properties have remained hard-coded.
+- Some styling required hard-coding to get the intended effect, we've attempted to avoid this where possible however, but due to time contstraints some css properties have remained hard-coded.